alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-05-river-landforms.markdown

 Arcuate deltas (e.g. The Nile Delta, Egypt) are shaped like a triangle (which is where the term delta comes from, the Greek letter delta Δ) and form when a river meets a sea with alternating current directions that shape the delta so that it looks like a triangle.

+![The Nile Delta][nile-delta-gmaps]

-Cuspate deltas (e.g. The Tiber Delta, Italy) are vaguely shaped like a V with curved sides.
+Cuspate deltas (e.g. Ebro Delta, Spain) are vaguely shaped like a V with curved sides.
 Cuspate deltas form when a river flows into a sea with waves that hit it head on, spreading the deposited sediment out.

+![The Ebro Delta][ebro-delta-gmaps]

 Bird’s foot deltas (e.g. The Mississippi Delta) are shaped like (as the name suggests) a bird’s foot.
 They extend reasonably far into a body of water and form when the river’s current is stronger than the sea’s waves.
 Bird’s foot deltas are uncommon because there are very few areas where a sea’s waves are weaker than a river’s current.

+![The Mississippi Delta][mississippi-delta-gmaps]

 ---